SereyP/KFDTest/README.md

 - 👀 I’m interested in web-programming.
 - 🌱 I'm going to study Kotlin, Spring Boot & Spring Cloud...
 - 💞️ I’m looking to collaborate on development of mobile and web applications
-- 📫 How to reach me serp.first@gmail.com
+- 📫 How to reach me serp.first@yandex.ru